Black Snow (TV series): Production

 The first series of Black Snow was made in 2022 and directed by Matthew Saville and Sian Davies.
-It was written by Lucas Taylor, Boyd Quakawoot, and Beatrix Christian Season 1 was filmed in and around Proserpine, Queensland.
+It was written by Lucas Taylor, Boyd Quakawoot, and Beatrix Christian The first season was filmed in and around Proserpine, Queensland.
+Ziggy Ramo made his acting debut in the first season produced the music for the series alongside along with Jed Palmer.

-On 9 April 2024, Black Snow went into production for its second season, which was filmed in and around the Glass House Mountains in Queensland.
-Fimmel confirmed that he filmed the final episode of the second season on 11 November 2024.
-He was executive producer of show for season 2.
+On 9 April 2024, Black Snow began production for its second season, which was filmed in and around the Glass House Mountains in Queensland.
+Fimmel serves as an executive producer for the second season and confirmed that production had wrapped on 11 November 2024.

-Ziggy Ramo made his acting debut as Ezekiel Iesul in season 1, and, along with Jed Palmer, produced all of the music for both seasons.
+On 5 March 2026, the series was renewed for a third season.
+The third season takes place in Far North Queensland.

 Release

 Black Snow was released on Australian streaming service Stan on 1 January 2023.
 It was renewed for a second season on 12 March 2024, which premiered on 1 January 2025.

 In the United States, the series was released on Sundance Now and AMC+.
 In the United Kingdom, the show aired on BBC Four in August 2023 and BBC Two in April 2025, and was released as catch-up on BBC iPlayer.